Evacuation of Polish civilians from the USSR in World War II: British Africa

 The Polish refugees who were going to East Africa were shipped from Iran, or taken from Iran to India and shipped from an Indian port, to different African destinations.
 The Kenyan port of Mombasa, the Tanganyikan ports Tanga and Dar es Salaam, and the Mozambican ports Beira and Laurenҫo Marques (which is today's Maputo), were the first African stops for the Polish refugees.

+Many Polish refugees that spent time in refugee communities in British East Africa exhibited a white subaltern form of self-identification, regarding themselves as more similar to local populations than white European settlers as a result of their experience of oppression and forced migration at the hands of an expansionist power.
+However, other Polish refugees’ testimonies reflect the attitudes of British Imperial officials.
+This was particularly evident in Koja, Uganda, where there were heightened anxieties regarding miscegenation.

 Northern Rhodesia

 In October 1942, the Director of War Evacuees and Camps of Northern Rhodesia, Gore Browne, expected around 500 Polish refugees to arrive from the Middle East.
 In August 1945, the number of Polish refugees in Northern Rhodesia was 3,419, of which 1,227 stayed in camps in the capital Lusaka, 1,431 in Bwana Mkubwa at the Copperbelt,164 in Fort Jameson at the border with Nyasaland, and 597 in Abercorn in the Northern Province.

 The last camp that was built in Northern Rhodesia at Abercorn (today's Mbala, Zambia).
 It was set up in 1942.
 Approximately 600 Polish refugees were taken to Abercorn in contingents.
 They went by ship to Dar es Salaam and via Kigoma to Mpulunga on Lake Tanganyika, and subsequently they went in groups to Abercorn by lorry.
 Wanda Nowoisiad-Ostrowska, quoted by historian Tadeusz Piotrowski (The Polish Deportees of World War II), remembered that Abercorn camp was divided into six sections of single-room houses, a washing area, a laundry, a church, and four school buildings with seven classes.
 The cooking was done in a large kitchen situated in the middle.
 One of the administrators lived in a building that also had a community centre where films were shown.
 Nowoisiad-Ostrowska depicted quite a sociable image with singing songs in the evening, listening together to the radio in order to be informed about the war in Europe, and doing craftwork with other women in the evenings.